gabeferreri71/Module-Challenge-4/README.md

 2. For beta, we created a variable, bh_beta, and calculate it with bh_cov just created divided by sp_sixty_var, the S&P 500 variance.
 We similarly preview the data with the tail() function.

-3. We simply create a bhbeta_mean variable and assign it to bh_beta.rolling(window=60).mean(), using the tail() function to preview the mean values (Note: if you plotted this, it would appear as a smoothed-out version of the graph create in the next step).
+3. We simply create a bhbeta_mean variable and assign it to bh_beta.rolling(window=60).mean(), using the tail() function to preview the mean values

-4. Note: this only asks to plot the 60-day rolling beta, not average 60-day rolling beta.
-To do this, we take bh_beta with the plot() function with parameters of figsize, title (specific to Berkshire Hathaway), and ylabel.
+4. We can do this two ways, we can either take bhmean_beta which is already set to a 60-day rolling window and get:

+bhmean_beta.plot(figsize = (20,15), title = '60-Day Rolling Beta for Berkshire Hathaway Inc', ylabel = 'Beta')

+or

+bh_beta.rolling(window=60).mean().plot(figsize = (20,15), title = '60-Day Rolling Beta for Berkshire Hathaway Inc', ylabel = 'Beta')

+the result is the same.

 ### Porfolio 2: Paulson & Co.Inc.